-In April 2016, the Organization for Economic Co-operation and Development (OECD) and the European Union Intellectual Property Office (EUIPO) released a report on global trade in counterfeit and pirated products.
+The Organization for Economic Co-operation and Development (OECD) and the European Union Intellectual Property Office (EUIPO) released its annual report on global trade in counterfeit and pirated products in April.
 The report analyzed nearly half a million customs seizures around the world over 2011–2013, and examined the impact of counterfeit goods on the economy and international trade.
 Alarmingly, the report found that trade in counterfeit goods increased by more than 80% in five years – from US$250 billion annually in 2008 to over US$461 billion in 2013.

 The report, which highlighted that counterfeit products now represent more than 2.5% of all world trade, including 5% of all imports into the European Union, reiterated a number of known trends, including the wide range of products affected by counterfeiting, from luxury and business goods, through to common consumer products.
 The sources of counterfeit goods are also on a global scale.
 Middle income and emerging economies tend to be key players, with China still appearing to be the largest producer.